Try the suggestions in this Community Tip to help you fix Error 525: SSL handshake failed.

 Check to make sure your origin server is properly configured for SNI.

 The cipher suites that Cloudflare accepts and the cipher suites that the origin server supports do not match.
 Review the cipher suites your server is using to ensure they match what is supported by Cloudflare.
+A cipher suite is a set of algorithms that help secure a network connection that uses Transport Layer Security (TLS) or its now-deprecated predecessor Secure Socket Layer (SSL).
+The set of algorithms that cipher suites usually include: a key exchange algorithm, a bulk encryption algorithm, and a message authentication code (MAC) algorithm.

 If you are the site owner and you’re only seeing errors intermittently, this suggests the TCP connection between Cloudflare and your origin is being reset during the SSL handshake causing the error.
 Ask your hosting provider/system administrator to check if there are any server issues.
 Reviewing your webserver access/error logs would be a good place to locate this information.